• Skip to primary navigation

 A jar of bright green tahini sauce with a wooden spoon.

 I first started making this lemon herb tahini sauce to go with my Za'atar chicken recipe.
-It takes roasted or grilled chicken from good to sensation.
+It takes roasted or grilled chicken from good to sensational.
+I also make it when I want a dip that's a different to my usual hummus or guacamole.

 The perfect time to make this green tahini is at the start of spring when gardens and farmers markets are bursting with fresh spring herbs.
 Although it's traditional to use parsley or cilantro, use any herb or combination you like such as basil and chives for a tasty spin on this recipe.